Frederick North (MP): Political career

-Family
+Personal life and death

 North married Janet, daughter of Sir John Marjoribanks M.P., 1st Baronet of Lees in the County of Berwick, in 1825.
-They had several children, one of whom, Marianne, became a notable traveller and botanical illustrator.
-Janet died in January 1855.
+They had three children, a son Charles, a barrister, and two daughters, Marianne, who became a notable traveller and botanical illustrator and Janet Catherine North Symonds.
+North's wife died in January 1855.
 North remained a widower until his death in October 1869, aged 69.

-He was the grandfather of Katharine Furse, the inaugural Director of the Women's Royal Naval Service.
+North was also the grandfather of Katharine Furse, the first ever female admiral and the inaugural Director of the Women's Royal Naval Service.